2 min read

 Good things should end

 Ending bad things makes sense.
 Why would you keep doing something that sucks?
-We might find it hard to leave a bad relationship or a bad job, but we know it's time to change, and eventually, we get there.
+We might find it hard to leave a bad relationship or job, but we know it's time to change, and eventually, we get there.

-It's harder to end things that are good.
+It's harder to end good things.

 Henry Cloud nailed the best analogy for this in ‘Necessary Endings’ when he talked about pruning rosebushes.